Aziz-Rahmouni/Keylogger-Project/README.md

    git clone https://github.com/Aziz-Rahmouni/Keylogger-Project.gitents.txt

-2. **Navigate to the Directory:**
+2. **Navigate to the Directory:** cd Keylogger-Project
-  -cd Keylogger-Project

 4. **Install Dependencies:**
-  -pynput
-  -keyboard
+   pynput/keyboard

 5. **Create a credentials.txt File:**
-  -Create a file named credentials.txt in the project directory.
+   Create a file named credentials.txt in the project directory.
 Format it as follows:
-   EMAIL_ADDRESS=your-email@example.com
+   1. EMAIL_ADDRESS=your-email@example.com
-   EMAIL_PASSWORD=your-email-password
+   2. EMAIL_PASSWORD=your-email-password

 ## Usage
 1. **Run the Keylogger:**
-  -python keylogger.py
+python keylogger.py

 3. **Configuration:**
-  -Modify credentials.txt with your email details.
+   1. Modify credentials.txt with your email details.
-  -Adjust the SEND_REPORT_EVERY variable in the script to change the reporting interval.
+   2. Adjust the SEND_REPORT_EVERY variable in the script to change the reporting interval.

 ## Disclaimer
 This tool is provided for educational purposes to illustrate keylogging techniques.
 Ensure you have proper authorization before using it on any system.
 Unauthorized use is illegal and unethical.